AlecRust/dotfiles/README.md

 ### Backup Files

-Things to backup to an external drive if moving from an old machine.
+Things to backup to an external drive if moving from an old machine:

 - `~/Desktop`
 - `~/Documents`